YeonV/ledfxrm/README.md

 # Removed ALL functionality!!
-# Refactoring to be a HACS Integration
+# Refactoring to be a real HomAssistant Integration installable via HACS

 # LedFX Remote for HomeAssistant